stegmaierj/DiffusionModelsForImageSynthesis/README.md

 # Denoising Diffusion Probabilistic Models for Generation of Realistic Fully-Annotated Microscopy Image Data Sets
 <br>
-This repository contains code to simulated 2D/3D cellular structures and synthesize corresponding mircorscopy image data based on Denoising Diffusion Probabilistic Models (DDPM).
+This repository contains code to simulated 2D/3D cellular structures and synthesize corresponding microscopy image data based on Denoising Diffusion Probabilistic Models (DDPM).
 Sketches are generated to indicate cell shapes and structural characteristics, and they serve as a basis for the diffusion process to ultimately allow for the generation of fully-annotated microscopy image data sets without the need for human annotation effort.
 Those generated data sets are available at <a href=https://osf.io/dnp65/>OSF</a>.<br><br>
 <img src="figures/example_data.png" alt="Examplary sketches and corresponding synthetic data." align="middle" /><em>Exemplary synthetic samples from our experiments</em><br><br><br>